dbactual/thomaspaine/content/pages/resources/life-and-deeds-of-thomas-paine-by-ingersoll.md

 ---
-Title: Life and Deeds of Thomas Paine by Ingersoll
+title: Life and Deeds of Thomas Paine by Ingersoll
 ---

    Life and Deeds of Thomas Paine